mjfinkel/Taipan/README.md

 ## Taipan!

-Command line version of the 19
+# C++ command line implementation of the 1979 computer game "Taipan!"